-While it’s true that Parallax has found love among web designers in recent times, the concept and logic behind it is pretty old.
+While it's true that Parallax has found love among web designers in recent times, the concept and logic behind it are pretty old.
 Basically, parallax means that elements are allowed to move independently, thereby giving a 3D feel to an otherwise 2D plane.
 A great example of parallax scrolling is the Envato Elite landing page.

 Speaking entirely in terms of animation and not just design, parallax can be implemented in various ways:

 That said, parallax scrolling is nowadays used in a wide variety of websites, including portfolios, corporate sites, landing pages, and so on.

 However, there are certain considerations that you must bear in mind when using parallax in your web pages…